At Queen Mary University of London, we believe that a diversity of ideas helps us achieve the previously unthinkable.

-CCLS has approximately 100 doctoral and 700 LLM and MSc students from some 80 countries and has trained over 10,000 lawyers since its establishment.
-Our students benefit from learning from leading academics who in turn involve experienced practitioners in their teaching teams.
+CCLS has approximately 100 doctoral and 1,000 postgraduate taught students from some 80 countries.
+Our students benefit from learning from leading academics and experienced practitioners in their teaching teams.
 View School of Law postgraduate law programmes.

 Good teaching and the development of law depend on high quality research.
 CCLS is a world leader in research in commercial law from an international and comparative perspective.
 An example of this is the scholarly yet practical research on Cloud Computing being undertaken by CCLS’s Institute of Computer and Communications Law (made possible by a generous grant from Microsoft).
 Read more about research at CCLS.

 CCLS has a long history of contributing to the training of practitioners and industry professionals, as well as providing seminars and lectures that count towards continuing professional development.

 CCLS’s objective is to disseminate research on the practice and development of law.
 The Centre’s academic staff contribute to the work of domestic and international bodies undertaking law reform, acts as consultants to governments, agencies and practitioners and engages in debate through seminars and conferences, such as recent joint seminars with the Financial Services Authority and the Bank of England.
 Our School of International Arbitration is accredited as a non-governmental organisation by the United Nations.